 - 200g sashimi quality salmon

-- To make the salad, arrange all ingredients on a large plate; sprinkle with sesame oil, sesame seeds and salt.
+- To make the salad, arrange all ingredients on a large plate

-- To serve, mix the salad and dressing with chopsticks (by the whole family); make wishes as you mix.
+- To serve, toss the salad and dressing with chopsticks (together by the whole family); make wishes as you mix.